Our Philosophy

 At Kinder Kampus we pride ourselves in guiding children in the discovery of themselves as they prepare for school

-Building confidence and self esteem along with empathy for peers and our natural environment through play.
+Building confidence and self esteem along with empathy for peers and our natural environment through learning and play.

 Over 25 years of operation